gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 The authors propose that the following fields should be specified in the `Status` (current state) of the `EtcdOperatorTask` custom resource as the custom resource's `Status` will be used to monitor the progress of the task.

-* To capture the Status of a task, a field `.status.taskState` is defined in status.
+* To capture the current state of a task, a field `.status.taskState` is defined in status.
 * If an operation involves many stages, `.status.lastOperation` will be useful in capturing the status of any intermediate stage.

 ```go